site banner

 I. Preah Vihear: Origins

-It's not in dispute that Thailand struck first in 1955.
-Thailand did not strike with bombs, bullets, or covert ops on behalf of its anti-communist benefactor.
-The government of Thailand did something more insidious.
-Thailand built a road.
-That road went to Preah Vihear, because it was easy and because they could.
+That road went to Preah Vihear, because it was easy and they could.
 The same can not be said for Cambodia.
-The linked picture helps demonstrate why the Thai grievance is not without reason.
+The linked picture demonstrates why the Thai claim is not without reason.
 According to the wording of the 1904 treaty, the demarcation of the border should be on the "line of the watershed."
 That big valley below the temple?
 That's where the water runs.
 The water lands on the high ground and makes it way South to Cambodia.
 Water-shed.
 The cliff?
 Not the watershed.
 What's on top of the cliff?
 Not the watershed.
 So, Thailand built a road into Cambodian territory.
-Despite the fact that they'd been relying on the "Annex I" French map for nearly 50 years
+Despite the fact that they relied on, and shared an understanding of, France's 1907 Annex I map for 50 years.

 "You can't do that," Cambodia protested.
 To which Thailand responded, "You and whose French Foreign Legion?"
 Thailand then immediately moved troops to the temple on its fancy new access roads.
 In this way Thailand becomes de facto owner of Preah Vihear.
 Without firing a shot and for no great cause except the geography agreed with the action.
-Thailand can get to it, Cambodia faced a steep climb.
+Thailand can get to it while Cambodia faced a steep climb.
 The two nations bicker over this border dispute for the rest of the 1950s until the Cambodian government grew tired Thai intransigence.

 II.
 The Peaceful Making of a Violent Grievance

 On July 15th, 2008, five days after the Foreign Minister's resignation, Thai and Cambodian troops exchanged gunfire near Preah Vihear.
 One Cambodian soldier was killed in the skirmish.
 It is here that we can say Preah Vihear Temple claims its first casualty.
-He died not die due to complicated tensions of the Vietnam War, nor did he lose his life for reasons downstream of Khmer Rouge horror.
+He died not due to tensions of the Vietnam War, nor did he lose his life for reasons downstream of Khmer Rouge horror.
 The first man fell 100 years after a treaty led to the creation of a map.
 A map everyone used and a map the French likely fudged for a theoretical benefit they'd never realize.
-This was roughly 50 years after the ICJ decided the temple was Cambodian territory.
+This conflict heats up and, over the next three years, dozens of killed and hundreds of wounded can be attributed to the fight for Preah Vihear.

-This conflict heats up and, over the next three years, dozens of killed and hundreds of wounded can be directly attributed to the fight for Preah Vihear.
 Cambodian representatives returned to the ICJ in 2011.
 This time they sought a ruling that would address the surrounding areas of Preah Vihear-- roads, hills, trails, and access stairways.
 The ICJ ruled in favor of Cambodia once more.
-The court declared the entire promontory as Cambodian clay which made the temple even more Cambodian.
+The court declared the entire promontory as Cambodian clay.
 Thai officials begrudgingly grumbled.

 III.
 Thailand's Turbulent Politics and the Shinawatra Dynasty